AnthonyBongers/CppAlgorithmsLesson/README.md

 int main()
 {
-	// The collection we will search
+	// The collection to search
 	std::vector<int> collection { 1, 2, 3, 4, 5 };

 	// Try to find two items in the collection.